kumar-gyanendra/C_BUILDS/README.md

 **C_BUILDS** is a structured collection of C solutions to coding problems from various competitive programming and interview preparation platforms.
 This repository serves as a personal practice archive where I solve, store, and review problems to improve my C programming skills, strengthen my logic, and prepare for technical assessments.

-The goals of this repository are to:
+The goals of this repository are to:-

 - Build a strong foundation in C programming and problem-solving
 - Practice algorithms and data structures through real coding challenges